A short story about Tenney Park and the Tenney-Lapham neighborhood, told by Jackie Kaplan.

 N: And I live over on Marston Street.
-Umm, I first came to Madison, um, I'm originally from Chicago but I first came to Madison after living in Vermont,
+Um, I first came to Madison, um, I'm originally from Chicago but I first came to Madison after living in Vermont.

 I: Right, right.

 N: Yea.
-Uh, umm for to, and, and WHEDA loans were for people who had moderate income who, umm, to just encourage people to move to the isthmus.
-Because, they just the isthmus was gonna be written off.
+Uh, umm for, and, and the WHEDA loans were for people who had moderate income who, umm, to just encourage people to move to the isthmus.
+Because, they just thought the isthmus was gonna be written off.
 And there was a lot about how they're gonna tear down all the houses.
-Chris Lapham school was closed.
+Of course Lapham school was closed.

 I: Alright.
 So can you tell me a little bit about living near Tenney Park and just memories you've got about Tenney Park?

-N: Umm, it's just great living near the park.
-My house faces near the park, I get to sit umm, on my bed and watch people skate and umm, every year there's somebody, not always the same person, who's, who's skating at 5:30, 6:00 in the morning.
+N: Umm, it's just great living near the Park.
+My house faces near the Park, I get to sit umm, on my bed and watch people skate and umm, every year there's somebody, not always the same person, who's, who's skating at 5:30, 6:00 in the morning.
 It's not unusual for people to go, to park their car, go for a skate.
-Put their, umm, ice skates into their trunk of their car and take the bus to work.
+Put their, umm, ice skates into their trunk of their car and take the bus in to work.

-N: Umm, and actually when they were um rebuilding my street, the workmen brought their umm fishing poles with them, and lounge chairs and they would sit and, and, um, fish off the lagoon, um, and then go back to the construction work again.
+N: Um, and actually when they were um rebuilding my street, the workmen brought their um fishing poles with them, and lounge chairs and they would sit and, and, um, fish off the lagoon, um, and then go back to the construction work again.